principle-systems/react-shopping-cart-starter-kit/README.md

 # React Shopping Cart Starter Kit

 This component comes with no batteries included, but allows for a great deal of flexibility.
-It was initially designed for shopping cart type of functionality and product collections (i.e., creating and editing orders), but is likely to be applicable in other contexts where a selection of some kind is involved.
+It was initially designed for shopping cart type of functionality and product collections (i.e., for creating and editing orders), but is likely to be applicable in other contexts where a selection of some kind is involved.

 ## Installation